Read the article Construction Business Owner - September 27, 2017

 CBO: What are some of the challenges that led Wanzek Construction to implement mobile technology?

 JM: We had been sending laptops out to the field for quite some time, but the way our employees were working, their expectations—whether it was real-time information, visibility into that information so that they could make decisions or working across devices—had changed.
 Also, the expectations of our clients and our executives were changing.
-They were looking for that real-time visibility and real-time information.
+They were looking for real-time visibility and real-time information.
 It was no longer acceptable to know the health of a project at the end of a month.
 They really wanted to know it, not weekly, but on a daily basis.
 That’s sometimes referred to as the millennial effect, but in today’s world, that is the expectation for everyone.

 We also found that, in general, our construction teams were relatively disconnected from what was happening in the office, and it was difficult to communicate important information to the field and across divisions.